 Chimney hoods mount to the wall above your range, but have a flue that goes up the wall to the ceiling.
 If you have cabinets above the range, you'll need to remove them for this type of hood to fit and function properly.

 Island hoods hang from the ceiling over an island and could be called ceiling-mount or chimney hoods.
 These are the best way to ventilate when you have a cooktop on an island.
 Many styles are available, such as glass canopies, curved metal and traditionally styled hoods.

 Power Packs or Inserts

 Power packs or inserts are hoods that are hidden — they're built into the cabinetry above the cooktop for a custom approach to venting.
 There are many options, so speak with a professional to find out which one would work best with your cabinets.

 The power or air movement for range hoods is measured in CFM (cubic feet per minute).
-If you do a lot of heavy cooking with steam or strong odors, get a range hood with at least 350 CFM.
+If you do a lot of heavy cooking that involves steam or strong odors, get a range hood with at least 350 CFM.
 For high-output gas ranges or cooktops, the minimum rate of 1 CFM of ventilation per 100 BTU (British thermal units) is recommended.
 For example, if your burner output is 45,000 BTUs, look for a range hood that provides 450 CFM to best clear the air.

-A ducted hood uses aluminum filters to trap grease before the smoke and odors are forced outside.
+A ducted hood uses aluminum filters to trap grease before smoke and odors are forced outside.
 Wash the aluminum mesh grease filters in your dishwasher every month depending on usage.
-Wash them often if your cooking style generates significant amounts of grease (frying foods or wok cooking).
+Wash them more often if your cooking style generates significant amounts of grease (frying foods or wok cooking).
 A non-duct hood uses charcoal filters to trap grease and other smaller molecules so they don't blow back into the kitchen.
 These charcoal filters aren't washable but need to be replaced every few months (depending on cooking frequency).
 Some hoods have filter indicator lights that will alert you when you need to change your filters.